 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the City of Carrabelle, Florida, assets exceeded liabilities by \$51,920,701 at the close of the most recent fiscal year.
+In the case of the City of Carrabelle, Florida, assets exceeded liabilities by \$50,803,293 at the close of the most recent fiscal year.

-The largest portion of the City of Carrabelle, Florida's net position (92 percent) reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
+The largest portion of the City of Carrabelle, Florida's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
 The City of Carrabelle, Florida uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City of Carrabelle, Florida's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the City of Carrabelle, Florida's net position (2 percent) represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position \$2,814,178 may be used to meet the government's ongoing obligations to citizens and creditors.
+An additional portion of the City of Carrabelle, Florida's net position represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position \$1,901,769 may be used to meet the government's ongoing obligations to citizens and creditors.

-At the end of the current fiscal year, the City of Carrabelle, Florida is able to report positive balances in all three categories of net position for the government as a whole, as well as for its separate governmental and business-type activities.
+At the end of the current fiscal year, the City of Carrabelle, Florida is able to report positive balances in all three categories of net position for the government as a whole.